paurosales/paurosales/README.md

 ### Hi there 👋

+I'm a junior bioinfromatician from Robert Schneider's lab at Helmholtz Zentrum München.
+I mainly focus on bioinformatic analysis of RNA-seq data, especially on nascent RNA generated from metabolic labeling techniques.
+Overall very interested in using sequencing approaches to understand how RNA dynamics impact on different epigenetic processes.

+Currently working on:

+💻 Novel methods for identifying, quantifying and assessing differential usage of RNA-seq data composed of single and double nucleotide conversions for the study of RNA life.
+🐍 *Snakemake* pipelines for reproducile analysis of RNA-seq data.

+📫 Feel free to reach me at *paulina.rosales@helmholtz-munich.de*.
 <!--
 **paurosales/paurosales** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.